-^{230.} Mead v.
-City of Cotati, 389 F. App'x 637, 638 (9th Cir.
-2010) (citing McClung v.
-City of Sumner, 548 F.3d 1219, 1225 (9th Cir.
-2008)).
+&lt;sup>238 See Mead, 389 F. App'x at 638 (9th Cir.
+2010) (citing McClung, 548 F.3d at 1225).

-^{231. &}quot;[C]ritically, all' of these cases 'involve choice': the Nollans could have continued to lease their property with the existing structure, Ms. Dolan could have left her store and parking lot unchanged, the Hornes could have avoided the Marketing Order by planting different crops, and the Levins and Park Lane can avoid paying the exaction by subjecting their property to continued occupation by an unwanted tenant.
-See Levin, 71 F. Supp.
-3d at 1083.
+&lt;sup>239 "[C]ritically, all' of these cases 'involve choice': the Nollans could have continued to lease their property with the existing structure, Ms. Dolan could have left her store and parking lot unchanged, the Hornes could have avoided the Marketing Order by planting different crops, and the Levins and Park Lane can avoid paying the exaction by subjecting their property to continued occupation by an unwanted tenant.
+See Levin, No. 3:14-CV-03352-CRB, 2014 WL 5355088, at \8.

-^{232.} As a California Court of Appeal recently explained: "In the exactions context . . . a necessary predicate for [Nollan and Dolan] to apply is that the public easement required as a condition of the permit has to be sufficiently onerous that it would constitute a compensable taking if simply appropriated by the government."
+&lt;sup>240 As a California Court of Appeal recently explained: "In the exactions context... [a] necessary predicate for [Nollan and Dolan] to apply is that the public easement required as a condition of the permit has to be sufficiently onerous that it would constitute a compensable taking if simply appropriated by the government."
 Powell v.
 Cnty of Humboldt, 222 Cal.
 App.
-4th 1424, 1438-39 (2014).
-This approach generally comports with the rule that the landowner must always identify a property interest that has been taken in an inverse condemnation case.
-See Acceptance Ins.
-Companies, Inc. v.
-United States, 583 F.3d 849, 854 (Fed.
-Cir.
-2009) ("When evaluating whether governmental action constitutes a taking without just compensation, a court employs a two-part test.
-First, the court determines whether the claimant has identified a cognizable Fifth Amendment property interest that is asserted to be the subject of the taking.
-Second, if the court concludes that a cognizable property interest exists, it determines whether that property interest."
-[W]e do not reach this second step without first identifying a cognizable property interest.") (citing Palmyra Pac.
-Seafoods, L.L.C. v.
-United States, 561 F.3d 1361, 1364 (Fed.
-Cir.
-2009); Air Pegasus of D.C., Inc. v.
-United States, 424 F.3d 1206, 1212-13 (Fed.
-Cir.
-2005) (internal quotation marks omitted).

-semantics, there may be an argument that these hypothetical "dedication requirements" are beyond the purview of Nollan and Dolan because they do not-in actuality-result in a forced transfer of private property.
+4th 1424 (2014).
+This approach generally comports with the rule that the landowner must always identify a property interest that has been taken in an hypothetical "dedication requirements" are beyond the purview of Nollan and Dolan because they do not-in actuality-result in a forced transfer of private property.

-Indeed, Nollan, Dolan, and Koontz are all predicated upon the understanding that the contested conditions required the landowner to dedicate an interest in private property to the public.233 Accordingly, a landowner seeking to invoke the nexus and rough proportionality tests must demonstrate that the contested condition would actually require the landowner to give the public a property interest as a quid pro quo of permit approval.234 Thus, a creative defendant might seek to avoid Nollan and Dolan on the theory that open space and aviation easements do not affirmatively require transfer of any property interest.235 But this argument could only work if the dedication requirements preserve and respect all common law property rights without taking any affirmative interest in the property for the public.236
+Indeed, Nollan, Dolan and Koontz are all predicated upon the understanding that the contested conditions required the landowner to dedicate an interest in private property to the public.
+Accordingly, a landowner seeking to invoke the nexus and rough proportionality tests must demonstrate that the contested condition would actually require the landowner to give the public a property interest as a quid pro quo of permit approval.
+Thus, a creative defendant might seek to avoid Nollan and Dolan on the theory that open-space and aviation easements do not affirmatively require transfer of any property interest.
+But this argument could only work if the dedication requirements preserve and respect all common law property rights without taking any affirmative interest in the property for the state.

-2. Narrowly Tailored Aviation Easements
+2. Narrowly Tailoring Aviation Easements